-The CNS Espresso Prize for Excellence in Networking was awarded by Professor Alex C. Snoeren to UCSD undergraduate student Christian Chung for his outstanding final project in CSE 123 (2017 fall quarter).
+The CNS Espresso Prize for Excellence in Networking was awarded by Professor Alex C. Snoeren to UCSD undergraduate student Weiyang Wang for his outstanding final project in CSE 123 (fall quarter 2018).

 Every academic year, the Computer Science and Engineering department offers the class CSE 123, Computer Networks.
 In this class, students are introduced to concepts, principles, and practice of computer communication networks with examples from existing architectures, protocols, and standards.
 Students are expected to complete a final project showing how they use the concepts they have learned to resolve a problem posed by the instructor.

 Dr. George Varghese, a former CSE professor, taught CSE 123 for almost a decade and always enjoyed seeing the many ways that students implemented their final projects.
 When Dr. Varghese departed from UC San Diego in 2013, he left behind a gift to fund an annual prize to be awarded to the students who produce the best final projects in CSE 123.